 - (a) Decisions reserved to full Council.
-Decisions relating to the functions listed in Article 4.02 will be made by the full Council and not delegated. - (b) Key decisions. - (i) Key decision means an Executive decision which is likely: - (a) to result in the local authority incurring expenditure which is, or the making of savings which are, significant i.e £100,000 having regard to the local authority's budget for the service or function to which the decision relates; or - (b) to be significant in terms of its effects on communities living or working in an area comprising two or more wards in the Borough - (ii) A decision taker may only make a decision in accordance with the requirements of the Executive Procedure Rules set out in Part 4 of this Constitution.
+Decisions relating to the functions listed in Article 4.02 will be made by the full Council and not delegated. - (b) Key decisions. - (i) Key decision means an Executive decision which is taken either by the Executive itself, or by an Officer of the Council either by an express delegation from the Executive or a committee of the Executive, or by a general delegation in accordance with Part 3 Scheme of Delegation (Executive Functions), which is likely: - (a) to result in the local authority incurring expenditure or awarding a grant to an external party which is, or the making of savings which are, significant i.e £125,000 having regard to the local authority's budget for the service or function to which the decision relates; or - (b) to be significant in terms of its effects on communities living or working in an area comprising two or more wards in the Borough - (ii) A decision taker may only make a decision in accordance with the requirements of the Executive Procedure Rules set out in Part 4 of this Constitution.